Tag Archives frugal living

 It’s easy to get caught up in all of the “needs” that kids have.
 Especially, when all of the other kids have the same thing, are doing the same thing, or if your child is a persistent whiner.
 (Remember, the Bible promotes that!)
 However, it’s important to keep the big picture in mind and stand your ground.

 Eating a family meal together is very important to me, for both nutritional and relational reasons.
 Even if my kids show talent, I’m not going to sign them up for activities during dinner time.
-I’m willing to move dinner a half hour earlier once a week, but feeding my kids granola bars in the car while we run from one activity to the next just isn’t going to cut it with me.
+I’m willing to move dinner a half hour earlier or later once a week, but feeding my kids granola bars in the car while we run from one activity to the next just isn’t going to cut it with me.
 Family dinners are more important to me than kids’ sports.

 It works the same way with financial priorities.
 If missions giving or saving for college is a priority for you, don’t give it up so that your daughter can be on a traveling soccer team.
 If soccer is a priority, though, by all means, put her on the team!
 Just know your values and establish your priorities, and make everything else submit to them.
 Remember, the most common regrets that parents of grown kids have are about not spending enough quality time with their kids, not that their kids missed out on certain classes or activities.